 What Is Claude Code?
-Anthropic's Official Terminal AI Explained
+Anthropic's Terminal Coding Agent Explained

-Claude Code is Anthropic's command-line AI tool.
-This guide explains what it does, how it differs from ChatGPT and Cursor, and how to get productive in the first ten minutes.
+Claude Code is Anthropic's command-line coding agent.
+What it does, how it differs from ChatGPT and Cursor, what plan you need, and how to ship your first task in ten minutes.

 What Claude Code is

-In one sentence: Claude Code is Anthropic’s official command-line AI tool.
+In one sentence: Claude Code is Anthropic’s official command-line coding agent.

 It runs in your terminal and can: